cschin/dash13-KIR-MHC-assemblies/README.md

 Proposed projects:

 1. Using miniprop to align protein sequences on the pan-KIR sequences
-2. Using LLM / ML technique to classify the pan-KIR sequence
+2. Using LLM / ML techniques to classify the pan-KIR sequences
-4. Imputation missing sequence and genotype additional data with known haplotype sequence combination
+4. Imputation missing sequenceand genotype additional read eata with known haplotype sequence combinations

 Reference: